jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

   company sponsors the other half and the slides are DASA slides?

 Tasks:
+* Speak to UCT, CPUT about Cape Town meetups.

 Agenda Notes:

 Minutes:
+* No meetup in November, or December.
+* Organise meetups 4 weeks ahead of the time.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------